 Over the past decade, several biomarkers for AD have been developed that provide valuable insight into the underlying disease pathology.
-Some of them have been incorporated into revised or updated diagnostic criteria for AD [54-56].
-Since these groundbreaking developments in the field, collaborative efforts in Latin America starting in 2011 with the Alzheimer's Disease Neuroimaging Initiative (ADNI), have been instrumental in addressing the challenges of implementing AD biomarkers in the region.
-A recent survey in Latin America showed a lack of funding as the most important barrier to implementing biomarkers, followed by insufficient infrastructure and training.
-Despite these challenges, biomarker research in Latin America has witnessed significant advancements, including through the Caribbean Consortium on Dementia (LAC-CD) and the ReDLat initiatives [57].
-At the 2023 AAIC Satellite symposium, a session was dedicated to biomarkers, discussing advancements and challenges in biomarkers research within Latin America, including neuroimaging, blood-based, and speech and language biomarkers.
+Some of them have been incorporated into revised or updated diagnostic criteria for AD.
+54-56 Since these groundbreaking developments in the field, collaborative efforts in LatAm starting in 2011 with the Alzheimer's Disease Neuroimaging Initiative (ADNI) have been instrumental in addressing the challenges of implementing AD biomarkers in the region.
+A recent survey in LatAm showed a lack of funding as the most important barrier to implementing biomarkers, followed by insufficient infrastructure and training.
+Despite these challenges, biomarker research in LatAm has witnessed significant advancements, including through the Caribbean Consortium on Dementia (LAC-CD) and ReDLat initiatives.57 At the 2023 AAIC satellite symposium, a session was dedicated to biomarkers, discussing advancements and challenges in biomarker research within LatAm, including neuroimaging, blood-based, and speech and language biomarkers.